Hotel manager: Example for small/limited service hotel

 Administrative functions for a small-scale hotel such as accounting, payroll, and human resources may normally be handled by a centralized corporate office or solely by the hotel manager.
 Additional auxiliary functions such as security may be handled by third-party vendor services contracted by the hotel on an as-needed basis.
 Hotel management is necessary to implement standard operating procedures and actions as well as handling day-to-day operations.

+Example for a motel

+A typical motel organizational chart may resemble the following: